-ISS has identified the adoption of golden parachute excise tax gross-ups in new or materially modified agreements as an "egregious pay practice" that is likely to result in a negative recommendation on a say-on-pay vote or, where there is no say-on-pay vote or where concerns expressed by ISS on a say-on-pay vote are not addressed in the following year, a "withhold the vote" recommendation for the compensation committee or even the entire board of directors.
-Companies that have implemented golden parachute excise tax gross-ups in preexisting agreements and have determined that such gross-ups are in the best interests of the company and its shareholders need not eliminate them to avoid scrutiny by ISS, as ISS generally will make its recommendations regarding the periodic "say-on-pay" vote (but not the "golden parachute say-on-pay" vote) taking into account only agreements that are new, extended or materially amended. companies that wish to preserve such gross-ups should only amend the arrangements that contain the gross-ups with great care as such amendments could de-grandfather the arrangements and result in ISS review for these purposes.
-While an extension of an existing agreement will trigger ISS review, the automatic renewal of an agreement with an

-"evergreen" provision generally will not be deemed an "extension" for that purpose.38
+ISS has identified the adoption of golden parachute excise tax gross-ups in new, extended or materially modified agreements or executive change in control plans as a "problematic" pay practice that is likely to result in a negative recommendation on a say-on-pay vote or, where there is no sayon-pay vote, or where concerns expressed by ISS on a say-on-pay vote are addressed in the following year, a "withhold the vote" not recommendation for the compensation committee or even the entire board of directors.
+Companies that have implemented golden parachute excise tax gross-ups in preexisting agreements and plans and have determined that such gross-ups are in the best interests of the company and its shareholders need not eliminate them to avoid scrutiny by ISS, as ISS generally will make its recommendations regarding the periodic "say-onpay" vote (but not the "golden parachute say-on-pay" vote) taking into account only agreements and plans that are new, extended or materially amended.
+Those companies that wish to preserve such gross-ups should only amend the arrangements that contain the gross-ups with great care, as such amendments could de-grandfather the arrangements and result in ISS review for these purposes.
+While an extension of an existing agreement will trigger ISS review, the automatic renewal of an agreement with an "evergreen" provision (itself a feature that ISS does not consider a "best practice") generally will not be deemed an "extension" for that purpose.45

-In light of ISS's position on golden parachute excise tax gross-ups, many companies have elected to provide better-off cutbacks as such provisions provide the executive with as much of the intended benefit as he would receive if no excise tax applied without providing a gross-up.
-And, while the acquiring company will lose the deduction if an executive is better-off receiving all payments and paying the tax, we have not been involved in any transactions where the costs associated with the lost deduction were a significant deal issue.
+In light of ISS's position on golden parachute excise tax gross-ups, many companies have elected to provide better-off cutbacks as such provisions provide the executives with as much of the intended benefit as he would receive if no excise tax applied without providing a gross-up.
+And, while the acquiring company will lose the deduction if an executive is better off receiving all payments and paying the tax, we have not been involved in any transactions where the costs associated with the lost deduction were considered a deal issue.